Imperial Brewing Company Brewery

-The Imperial Brewing Company Brewery is an abandoned Late Victorian/Romanesque Revival-style industrial site located at 2825 Southwest Boulevard in downtown Kansas City, Missouri.
+The Imperial Brewing Company Brewery was an abandoned Late Victorian/Romanesque Revival-style industrial site located at 2825 Southwest Boulevard in downtown Kansas City, Missouri.
 Built in 1902, the surviving brewhouse and stable were part of a larger complex developed by Ludwig D. Breitag, a German immigrant and stone contractor.
 An icehouse and other buildings in the complex were demolished when the site was converted to a flour mill during Prohibition.
 From 1919 until its closure in the mid-1980s, Imperial Brewery became commonly known as the Boulevard Mill.
-Although the existing structures have suffered from fires and vandalism, the footprint and integrity of the brewhouse and stable building are intact.
-The current owner of the property is seeking parties interested in redevelopment of the site.
+The site was purchased in 2007 with plans to renovate.
+The site was added to the National Registry of Historic Places in 2011.
+Fires and vandalism halted the planned renovations in 2012.
+The Imperial Brewery Company Building was completely demolished in 2023.